(Study) Employers think ChatGPT means +74% productivity: 51% of resulting job losses in marketing

 employee likelihood to predict job loss chatGPT

-Within the industry however, most millennials that fear these job cuts imagine ChatGPT being used mostly for writing purposes rather than coding such as answering customer questions (50%), and outreaching potential clients (38%)
+Within the industry however, most millennials that fear these job cuts imagine AI tools like ChatGPT being used mostly for writing purposes rather than coding and data entry, such as answering customer questions (50%), and outreaching potential clients (38%)

 millennial job loss fears with ChatGPT

 Similarly, in finance, millennial employees are 2.4x more likely to be worried about job cuts compared to other generations in the same field.
-67% of them believe that the chatbot could have an impact on those writing marketing copy, but also, the same amount of millennials believe it could impact employees who analyze data.
+67% of them believe that tools like ChatGPT could pose a risk for those writing marketing copy, but also, the same amount of millennials believe it could have a negative impact on employees who work analyzing and collecting data.

 millennial fears of job loss in finance

-Employers predict an average of 74% productivity increase, employees 66%
+Employers predict an average of 74% productivity increase with generative AI, employees 66%

-Most employees (32%) see an increased productivity range of 25-50% and so do employers (33%) but the latter see an average productivity boost slightly above that of their employees.
+Most employees (32%) see an increased productivity range of 25-50% and so do employers (33%) but the latter consider AI tools like ChatGPT as productivity-enhancing tools in a higher proportion than their employees.

 predicted productivity gains with ChatGPT

-Employees who predict the biggest productivity gains would use ChatGPT for coding, employers in marketing
+Employees who predict the biggest productivity boost would use ChatGPT for generative AI, employers 66%

-Out of employees who believe ChatGPT could at least double their productivity, 45% would use it for coding tasks, and 38% of them think it would be most beneficial for IT and engineering departments.
+Out of employees who believe AI-driven tools could at least double their productivity, 45% would use it for coding complex tasks, and 38% of them think it would be most beneficial for IT and engineering departments.

 However, only 31% of employers believe that coding would see such a significant benefit from the chatbot.